improving-minnesota/react-workshop/labs/lab-04-flux.md

 requestEmployees: EmployeeActions.list,
 ```

-- Remember in previous labs, `getInitialState` was returning a default object?
-Now we have completely handed that functionality over to the **EmployeeStore**, so all we have to do is return the store's state.
+- Remember in previous labs that `getInitialState` was returning a default object?
+Now, we've completely handed that functionality over to the **EmployeeStore**.
+All we have to do is return the store's state.

 ```javascript
 getInitialState: function () {